 Bastille Day – Quatorze Juillet (14th July) – Fête Nationale or colloquially Fet.
 Nat. is not a commemoration of the storming of the fortress.

-It is the commemoration of the Fête de la Fédération, which took place a year later on July 14, 1790.
+It is the commemoration of the Fête de la Fédération – Festival of the Federations.

 The storming of the Bastille was indeed deemed too tragic and therefore couldn’t carry the symbol of freedom, equality and fraternity.